 Fig 28 a b: Holes through the head (putters)

-(a) Putter with hole extending from toe to hell (conforming). (b) Putter with vertical hole from top to bottom (conforming).
+(a) Putter with hole extending from toe to hell (conforming). (b) Putter with vertical holes from top to bottom (conforming).

 Features for the purpose of meeting Dimensional SpecificationsFor all clubs, the distance from the heel to the toe of the clubhead must be greater than the distance from the front to the back (see Section 4b, below).
 Clubs which incorporate features which are designed to or have the effect of circumventing this requirement are not permitted – see Figure 29.